Annual Report 2019

 This was contrasted with a look across the ditch at an alternative approach, a wellbeing Budget.
 How good is New Zealand’s budget?, Pro Bono News, 6 June.
 New Zealand has shown how government can shift from previous budget practices to focus more on measures that reflect the reality of people’s lives.

+The charities and NFP sector is too important to be left languishing on the sidelines of major economic and social policy change in Australia.
 An incoming government that is committed to achieving a stronger, more resilient and productive Australia, will start by bringing charities back into national policy discussions, and provide more certainty about their future.

 Shadow Minister for Charities and Not-for-profits, Dr Andrew Leigh MP and Greens spokesperson, Senator Rachel Siewert join charity leaders at a pre-Election forum on charity issues held in conjunction with the Connecting Up Transform conference in Melbourne.
-(The Coalition were unable to send a representative)
+(The Coalition were unable to send a representative) Our thanks to our partners, Connecting Up and Pro Bono News.

 Putting Charities on the Election agenda